jupyter-ai-contrib/jupyter-ai-personas/PERSONAS/financePersona/finance_README.md

 1. `finance_persona.py`: contains the main code for the persona.
 2. `fd.py`: This contains the `FinancialDatasetsTools` class with several functions and tools.
-3. `requirements.txt`: for installing the various dependencies.
+3. `finance_requirements.txt`: for installing the various dependencies.
-4. This `README.md` file for documenting the finance persona.
+4. This `finance_README.md` file for documenting the finance persona.
 5. Various image files for the documentation.

 ## Set up